People making it Possible

 Currently, we are involved with two main areas:

-Seaford Fredericks (Mishi) Forestry & Farming Person
+Seaford Fredericks (Mishi) Forestry and Farming

 He is a peace-keeper which ties in with his role as a rural constable.